Gold Awards 2018: Drashti Dhami, Mouni-Sriti, Hina Khan, Vivian & Others Set Red Carpet On Fire!

 Vivian Dsena

-We can't take our eyes off from Shakti-Astitva Ke Ehsas Ki actor, Vivan Dsena.
+We can't take our eyes off from Shakti-Astitva Ke Ehsas Ki actor, Vivian Dsena.
 The actor looked handsome in a blue suit.

 Anita Hassanandani